Processor

 How settlement comes back

 Submitting is only half the loop.
-The other half — did the money land, or did the seller dispute a purchase — comes back through inbound webhooks, not a return value.
+The other half (did the money land, or did the seller dispute a purchase) comes back through inbound webhooks, not a return value.

-That event flows into the same path a hand-built provider would use.
-The webhook edge maps it to a settlePayout operation via toSettlePayout, which clears the saga and moves the gross USD out of trust.
-The amounts actually posted are the rate-derived figures the lab recomputes from the reserve — the provider's reported amount is recorded for reconciliation but never trusted as the posted figure.
+A settlement webhook drives the SUBMITTED → SETTLED step.
+The webhook edge maps the verified event to a settlePayout operation via toSettlePayout, which clears the saga and moves the gross USD out of trust.
+The provider’s reported amount is recorded for reconciliation but never trusted as the posted figure.

 A dispute comes back the same way.
 A chargeback callback maps to a clawback via toClawback, reclaiming the disputed credits from the user’s spendable balance.

 Both inbound events are persisted, not posted inline.
-The webhook edge writes the mapped operation to a transactional inbox and returns a fast acknowledgement; the apply worker submits it through the normal economy path on its next sweep, where invariants and idempotency are enforced.
+The webhook edge writes the mapped operation to a transactional inbox and returns a fast acknowledgment; the apply worker submits it through the normal economy path on its next sweep, where invariants and idempotency are enforced.
 You can read more about that ingress on the HTTP service page.

 What the core assumes